Treaty of Fort Wayne (1809): Negotiations

 Only the Miami opposed the treaty.
 They presented a copy of the Treaty of Greenville to highlight the section that guaranteed their possession of the lands around the Wabash River.
 They then explained the history of the region and how they had invited the Wea and other tribes to settle in their territory as friends.
 The Miami were concerned that the Wea leaders were not present at the negotiations even though they were the primary inhabitants of the land being sold.
 The Miami also wanted any new land sales to be paid for by the acre, and not by the tract.
 Harrison agreed to make the treaty's acceptance contingent on approval by the Wea and other tribes in the territory being purchased, but he refused to purchase land by the acre.
 He countered that it was better for the tribes to sell the land in tracts so as to prevent the Americans from only purchasing their best lands by the acre and leaving the tribes with only poor land on which to live.

-After two weeks of negotiating, the Potawatomie leaders convinced the Miami to accept the treaty as reciprocity to the Potawatomie who had earlier accepted treaties less advantageous to their tribe at the request of the Miami.
+After two weeks of negotiating, the Potawatomi leaders convinced the Miami to accept the treaty as reciprocity to the Potawatomi who had earlier accepted treaties less advantageous to their tribe at the request of the Miami.
 The Treaty of Fort Wayne was finally signed on September 29, 1809, selling the United States over 3,000,000 acres (approximately 12,000 km^{2}), mostly along the Wabash River north of Vincennes.
 With the help of Miami Chief Pacanne, who was influential with the Wea, Harrison later that winter was able to obtain the acceptance of the Wea by offering them a large subsidy.
 The Kickapoo were closely allied with the Shawnee at Prophetstown and Harrison feared they would be difficult to sway.
 He offered the Wea an increased subsidy if the Kickapoo would also accept the treaty, causing the Wea to pressure the Kickapoo leaders to accept, which they eventually did.
 By the spring of 1810, Harrison had completed negotiations and the treaty was finalized.

 Harrison made much of his opposition to the sale or distribution of alcohol to Indians.
 On August 23, 1809, he issued a proclamation forbidding the distribution of alcohol to Indians within thirty miles of Vincennes.
 During the negotiation of the treaty, Harrison abandoned this principle.
 He had whiskey distributed to the Potawatomi, Lenape, and Miami negotiators in Fort Wayne on a large scale.
 The historian Robert M. Owens states that the 1390 Indians at Fort Wayne for the negotiations consumed 218 gallons of whiskey during September and October 1809.